pyrddlgym-project/pyRDDLGym-jax/README.md

 - ``trials`` is the (optional) number of trials/episodes to average in evaluating each hyper-parameter setting
 - ``iters`` is the (optional) maximum number of iterations/evaluations of Bayesian optimization to perform
 - ``workers`` is the (optional) number of parallel evaluations to be done at each iteration, e.g. the total evaluations = ``iters * workers``
-- ``dashboard`` is whether the optimizations are tracked in the dashboard application.
+- ``dashboard`` is whether the optimizations are tracked in the dashboard application
+- ``filepath`` is the optional file path where a config file with the best hyper-parameter setting will be saved.

 It is easy to tune a custom range of the planner's hyper-parameters efficiently.
 First create a config file template with patterns replacing concrete parameter values that you want to tune, e.g.: